 The program will reimburse up to $25,000 in travel costs associated with the I-Corps program.
 These travel grants are for teams to meet with their customers in the course of the I-Corps program to test and iterate upon assumptions inherent in their business model.
 Teams that have completed the I-Corps program have experienced an increased rate of acceptance for the NSF Small Business Innovation Research (SBIR) grants due to their first-hand knowledge of their market.

 Who: To qualify, teams must have technology roots and be a potential fit for the NSF’s Small Business Innovation Research (SBIR) grants.
-They should have a team member who is an expert in their technology field and a focus on building a business that will leverage their unique technology.
+Teams must have a full-time member who is an expert in their technology field (Technical Lead) and a focus on building a business that will leverage their unique technology.
+Teams must also include an Industry Mentor who can provide guidance and insight into the project’s potential market.
 The program is open to both university-based startup projects as well as already-formed companies, so long as there is a significant technology element involved.

 Use: This grant is open to any team that meets these qualifications from across the southeast.